Ride-The-Lightning/RTL/README.md

 3. Config tweaks for running RTL server and LND on separate devices on the same network can be found [here](RTL_setups.md).

 4. Any Other setup: **Please be advised, if you are accessing your node remotely via RTL, its critical to encrypt the communication via use of https.
-You can use solutions like nginx and letsencrypt to setup https access for RTL.** A sample SSL setup guide can be found [here](RTL_SSL_setup.md)
+You can use solutions like nginx and letsencrypt to setup https access for RTL.** A sample SSL setup guide can be found [here](RTL_SSL_setup.md) You can also serve remote access over an encrypted Tor connection.
+A setup guide can be found [here](RTL_TOR_setup.md)

 ### <a name="trouble"></a>Troubleshooting
 In case you are running into issues with the application or if you have feedback, feel free to open issues on our github repo.